-Maintaining and Improving Your Home
+Maintaining and Improving your Home

-We will inform about any maintenance or servicing planned for your home, and involve you in the process where possible.
-For example, when we replace your kitchen or bathroom, we will give you a choice of colours and designs.
+We will inform you about any maintenance or servicing planned for your home and involve you in the process where possible.
+For example, if we replace your kitchen or bathroom, we will give you a choice of colours and designs.
+We will tell you in advance if we need to undertake any servicing work on your property and all work will be carried out by registered and approved engineers.
 We will also check that you are satisfied with the work when it is completed.

 - external redecoration of your house or block of flats